mmikowski/jquery.event.gevent/README.md

 Now when we publish the 'name-change' event, the `<div id='user/>` exists and so the *function* ( `onNameChange` ) subscribed to the *event* `name-change` by the *collection* `$( '#user')` is invoked.

-But later we adjust the page and remove the `<div id='user'/>` element from the DOM.
-Now the *function* `onNameChange` subscribed to the *event* `name-change` by the *collection* `$( '#user' )` will **NOT** be invoked because the underlying DOM element has been removed.
+But later we adjust the page and remove the `$( '#user' )` collection, the *function* `onNameChange` subscribed to the *event* `name-change` by the *collection* `$( '#user' )` will **NOT** be invoked because the collection has been removed.

-If you are adventurous, you may play along at home.
-Let's open the an HTML page that has jQuery 1.9.1 and this event plubin loaded (or use JSFiddle.com) and then cut and paste the following into the JavaScript console, one step at a time:
+You may play along at home to see this happen.
+Let's open the an HTML page that has jQuery 1.9.1 and this plugin loaded (or use JSFiddle.com) and then cut and paste the following into the JavaScript console, one step at a time:

     // 1.
 Create a div
     $('body').append( '<div id="msg"/>' );